Dopetwist/Blog-web-app/README.md

 ## Future Improvements

-* Persist and store blog posts using a database.
 * Create Register and Login Pages.
 * Authenticate users using bcrypt and sessions.
 * Dark Mode Toggle.